CNES/cars/docs/source/developer_guide/how_to_contribute.rst

 Documentation
 =============

-CARS contains its Sphinx Documentation in the code.
+CARS contains its Sphinx Documentation in the code in docs directory.

 To generate documentation, use: